 There are many treatments available for excessive sweating such as cosmetic treatments, however about two years ago, I decided to try a natural deodorant.
 I was ready to remove the chemicals from my body and take a more holistic approach to self-care.
-I wish I could say it was a smooth transition, but after trying numerous brands, I just now found a product that I love.
+I wish I could say it was a smooth transition, but after trying numerous brands, including Waterlilies And Company, I just now found a product that I love.
 With a company like this, products that are all natural and cruelty-free is always a bonus.
 There are so many products out there that include so many ingredients that you don’t even know what half of them do or even say!
 When it comes to skincare and hygiene products, it is best to keep it simple and find what works for you.
 In an effort to help the next woman, here’s my advice on switching to a natural deodorant.

 Deodorant vs. Antiperspirant

 Do you know the difference between a deodorant and an antiperspirant?
 A deodorant works to reduce the bacteria that flourish in perspiration which cause odor.
 An antiperspirant clogs your sweat ducts in hopes of eliminating underarm sweat, which reduces underarm odor.

 In recent years, aluminum in antiperspirants has been a topic of conversation.
 Research suggests that aluminum zirconium and aluminum chloride cause breast cancer and Alzheimer’s disease.
 Most antiperspirants also contain parabens, propylene glycol, antibacterials, and more.
 Yikes!

 I’ve tried dozens of natural deodorants, many of which were recommended to me.
 However, unlike a great insurance agent, recommendations on natural body products don’t work the same.
 It’s up to your body’s pH to decide if a product works or not, so what worked for your best friend may not work for you.
 This transition can be rough and no one wants to be the smelly kid on the block.